-- Students must choose an English subject (English Advanced, English Standard, or English Studies). - Students must choose a religion course (Studies of Religion (1 unit), Studies of Religion (2 unit), or Christian Studies) - Students may choose to participate in Representative Sport for the College.
-If so, a maximum of three sports can be participated in which can be chosen from the list provided below.
+- Students must choose an English subject (English Advanced, English Standard, or English Studies). - Students must choose a religion course (Studies of Religion I (1 unit), Studies of Religion II (2 unit), or Christian Studies). - Students may choose to participate in Representative Sport for the College.
+If so, a maximum of two sports can be participated in which can be chosen.
+Any additional representation must be approved by the Head of Senior School and parents to ensure impact on their studies is appropriately considered.